BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Joseph Campbell called such things "the hieratic pantomime, making visible on earth the forms of heaven".¹⁴ That's a metaphor for what culture does.
-    Cultures aim to convert the raw materials of human effort into refined edifices in physical, social, intellectual, and emotional space.
+    Cultures aim to convert the raw materials of human effort into refined edifices in physical, intellectual, and emotional space.
 </p>

 <p>
-    The refined products, then, are aesthetics.
+    The refined products, then, are the aesthetics.
-    Or, to use a colloquial term, vibes.
+    Or, to use a colloquial term, the vibes.
     At dinner with your extended family, the table, the chairs, and the food aren't the point.
     The point is the vibe, effulgent in emotional space.
 </p>